Whiteknight/CrossStitch/docs/modulestitches.md

 ## Configuration

-The "stitches.json" file holds configuration for the StitchesModule.
+The "stitches.json" file holds configuration for the Stitches module.
 It defines the following keys:

 * "DataBasePath" a folder where stitches can store data.
 Every stitch instance gets a subfolder here to use for storing data
 * "AppLibraryBasePath" A folder where .zip files are stored for each stitch type, so they can be quickly instantiated